Tidying Transformers

 I bunch these together as I wish to have seen them following the same basic pattern of appearance and availability.
 They appear in 1984 and continue into 1985 consistently across both cartoons and catalogues.
 However in 1986 the Autobot Cars diverge from the pattern maintained by the other two groups.

-The norm for most of these is that they appear in cartoon and are available on shelves for two years each (whether 84-85 or 85-86 or 86-87).
-The exceptions I accept are that a few key characters from 1984 persist into 1986 (Starscream as a ghost and Jazz and Bumblebee as true survivors).
+The norm for most of these is to appear in cartoon and be available on shelves for two years each (whether 84-85 or 85-86 or 86-87).
+The exceptions I accept are that a few key characters from 1984 persist into 1986 (Starscream as an energy ghost and Jazz and Bumblebee as true survivors).
 However I wish the following had been so:

-* In Transformers The Movie I think that Unicron should have re-formatted Thundercracker into Scourge and Skywarp into Cyclonus.
+* In Transformers The Movie Unicron should have re-formatted Thundercracker into Scourge and Skywarp into Cyclonus.

 * The 'coneheads' should never be seen getting devoured by Unicron.
 We know they live into the third season so replace them in that scene with generic purple tetra-jets.